Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Introduction

 \section{Introduction}

-The congestion control algorithm \cite{Jacobson88} of TCP (Transmission Control Protocol \cite{rfc793}) is an essential component contributing to the stability of the current Internet.
-It allows fair sharing of the scarce bandwidth resources and avoids congestion collapse in the Internet.
+The congestion control algorithm \cite{Jacobson88} of TCP (Transmission Control Protocol \cite{rfc793}) is an essential component contributing to the stability of the current Internet \cite{KMT98}.
+It allows fair sharing of the scarce bandwidth resources \cite{CR89} and avoids congestion collapse in the Internet \cite{KMT98}.
 However, it has been found vulnerable to incorrect feedback from a misbehaving receiver by Savage et. al. \cite{SCWA99} and subsequently by Sherwood et. al. \cite{SBB05}.
-More specifically, when a misbehaving TCP receiver generates optimistic acknowledgements (acknowledging the receipt of TCP segments which have not been received), the sender of the TCP session could be deceived into believing a fast connection is available and injects more packets into the network (through increasing its TCP flow window and sending new packets) despite that the acknowledged TCP segments may have been lost in a heavily congested network.
+More specifically, when a misbehaving TCP receiver generates optimistic acknowledgements (acknowledging the receipt of TCP segments which have not been received), the sender of the TCP session could be deceived into believing a fast connection is available and, as a result, injects more packets into the network (through increasing its TCP flow window and sending new packets) despite that the acknowledged TCP segments may have been lost in a heavily congested network.
 Note that the stability of the Internet relies on TCP senders to back off their traffic when congestion occurs as inferred by packet loss \cite{Jacobson88,FF99}.
+Such a vulnerability in the TCP protocol itself could be threatening to the resilience of the Internet infrastructure as the effort needed for an attacker to bring down part of the Internet is minimal.